 Attendance in every class is expected.
 Arrive on time and remain for the entire class session.
 If you need to be absent, call to tell me the reason.
 If you do not notify me, your absence will be recorded as unexcused.
 Lateness or partial class attendance will count toward absence.
-Absence because of illness will be excused if you bring a note from a health professional.
-Each unexcused absence will lower your final grade.
 A missed class cannot truly be made up because of the critical role that discussion plays in each class session.
 Even so, you are responsible for the missed work.
+Lateness and absence can lower your grade.

 Appropriate class participation includes several attributes.
 Be prepared for each class session by completing the assignments and considering ideas and questions that emerge from the assignments.
 During class, remain actively involved by paying attention and sharing your relevant and thoughtful responses and questions.
 Class participation on a regular basis is expected to ensure grasp of textual materials and important concepts.
 Participation will be assessed on evidence of your completion of the assigned work, the relevance and quality of responses, the questions and comments made during class sessions, and your voluntary contributions that enrich class discussions.
 Be present in class, and stay with the class.
 Inattention or focus on work unrelated to class activities is not acceptable.
 Side conversations disable your understanding of the lesson, distract classmates, and display disrespect to the speaker.
-Be sure your cell phone and laptop computer are turned off during class; you may not text, may not check email, and may not take phone calls during class.
+Be sure your cell phone is turned off during class; you may not text, may not check email, and may not take phone calls during class.
 Lack of appropriate participation or inappropriate participation will lower your grade for each class session in which it occurs.

 You can expect to work 6-9 hours per week outside of class preparing for this class.
-Students who wish to request accommodations in this class for a disability should contact Elaine Mara, assistant director of learning services for academic and disability support at 1307 Main Street, or by calling 610-861-1510.
+Students who wish to request accommodations in this class for a disability should contact Learning Services for academic and disability support at 1307 Main Street, or by calling 610-861-1510.
 Accommodations cannot be provided until authorization is received from the Academic Support Center.